jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 ----

-The ``duration`` :ref:`function<functions>` has been tested with timestamps that have hours and minutes with no date, but I could fall asleep on a Monday and wake up on a Tuesday.
-What would happen if I added dates to the timestamps?
+I want to see what would happen if I added dates to the timestamps?

 .. _test_duration_w_date_and_time_red: